RenatoCesarF/back-to-pixels/src/posts/a-big-turn-in-the-rings-project.md

 author: 'renato'
 cover_image: 'cover'
 excerpt: "I decided to change the basic concept of the rings project to a turn based game, read about it"
-categories: [RINGS, PROGRAMMING, ARCHITECTURE]
+categories: [RINGS, PROGRAMMING, ARCHITECTURE, PYTHON]
 ---

 In the [last post](/blog/the-refactoring-process-in-rings-code) I presented you the Rings project, a repository where I (Renato) started implementing some basic systems that I would use in game development in the future.
 First, as I said in the last post, the idea was to make a rogue-like top-down shooter, but some days ago, I decided that to keep it simple and with the least amount of complexity, Rings should be a Tower Defense game.

-## The complexity thing
+# The complexity thing
 When you start to think about how to manage multiple abilities that interfere with one another; hundreds of bullets can collide, bounce, go back and pass through stuff.
 You start to think that Python and Pygame maybe is not the right choice for the job, and starting everything from zero with a new language is kind of a hard decision as well.

 But now imagine a game with static units, fixed targets, simple upgrades, and a stateless game loop, you can accept Python as a decent tool for the job.